Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Proofs of the auxiliary statements of the article

-To treat part c) of \cref{E:sum}, we recall that by \cite[Theorem 2.4.16]{Iphone} L\'evy--It\^o decomposition holds.
+To treat part (iii) of \cref{E:sum}, we recall that by \cite[Theorem~2.4.16]{Iphone} L\'evy--It\^o decomposition holds.
 Namely, there exists a $d$-dimensional Brownian motion $W$ with covariance matrix $Q$ and an independent Poisson random measure $N$ such that